-STRATEGIZE ENERGY
+ENERGY

 Lebanon's power sector is essential to economic development, yet it has turned into a heavy burden due to inefficiencies.
 If properly run and operated, it could easily become a major target of foreign direct investment and a primary catalyst for economic growth.
 Over the past decades, the power sector-primarily because of the public utility, Electricité du Liban (EDL)-has consumed billions of dollars from the treasury, due to annual deficits of \$1.5-\$2 billion, depending on fuel prices, thus contributing more than 40 percent of the public debt.
+Overall, transfers to EDL have averaged 3.54% of GDP between 2011 and 2017.
 Meanwhile, service provision has worsened over the years (as the electrical grid deteriorates and electricity demand grows).
 The situation is alarming and necessitates immediate, yet sustainable, action.
+In light of the current economic crisis Lebanon is facing, international bodies such as the International Monetary Fund (MF) and the World Bank have made it very clear that funds are conditional.
+In addition, payments to foreign suppliers of electricity have been halted, and more than \$170 million are in need of disbursement as of December, 2020.
+This amount is also subject to a potential increase in the near future.
+As a result, foreign suppliers are threatening to plunge Lebanon into darkness.
 Lebanon is moving forward on oil and gas exploration, and hopefully the country will find and extract enough natural gas resources to at least fuel domestic power generation, although this will take on average eight years, even if exports to foreign markets prove elusive.
-While the power sector requires that sustainable solutions be implemented sooner rather than later. switching to natural gas in anticipation of the discovery of local reserves will not only provide the necessary infrastructure and prepare the power sector for that phase, but is also cheaper than the heavy fuel oil and diesel oil currently being used, and more environmentally friendly, reducing the sector's greenhouse gas emissions.
+While the power sector requires that sustainable solutions be implemented sooner rather than later, switching to natural gas in anticipation of the discovery of local reserves will not only provide the necessary infrastructure and prepare the power sector for that phase, but is also cheaper than the heavy fuel oil and diesel oil currently being used, and more environmentally friendly, reducing the sector's greenhouse gas emissions.
 To uphold commitments to the 2015 Paris Agreement on climate change, Lebanon must invest heavily in renewable energy generation, taking advantage of the country's abundant renewable resources, thus diversifying the country's energy sources, decreasing its dependence on fossil fuels (with their price volatility), and improving the country's energy security.